kulmajaba/figma-better-color-picker/README.md

 ## Roadmap

-- Rename contrast comparison to contrast checker
+- ToolTip hover behavior when alt-tabbing back to the window with a modal open
+- Delete ToolTips prevent proper resizing in plugin mode due to them becoming visible during contrast color deletion

 - Heading for contrast table
   - Mention WCAG somewhere in there (build support for other contrast calculations)
-- Mobile wraps header labels and looks bad
-- Fix horizontal overflow on mobile
-  - This might be the tooltip not updating its position in certain situations?
-- Labels for main inputs
-  - Label color input components when there is enough space
+- Label color input components when there is enough space?
-- Pressed button on mobile: tooltip should not be shown
-- Show disabled alpha picker when editing contrast color
+- Using Figma theme when available
+  - For a Figma plugin with the `themeColors` option set, Figma sets a style element into the iframe with color variables prefixed with `--figma-`.
+However the plugin code is hosted so the style, along with any other HTML in the iframe, is discarded as soon as the plugin navigates to the hosted site.
+  - One option would be to use `postMessage` to send the colors to the plugin logic, navigate to the hosted UI and then post the colors back to the UI where they would be set via JS.
+Quite complicated for some theme colors.
+  - Any changes in the theme colors (changing from/to dark mode) are not detected either

 ### Undo history???